woodser/monero-ts/docs/developer_guide/getting_started.md

-# An introduction to the monero-javascript library
+# Getting Started with monero-javascript Part 1: Installation and Basic Usage
 ## What is monero-javascript?
 Monero-javascript is a Node.js-based Monero library for javascript.